 We’ve covered the biggest question, what is email marketing, but haven’t gotten into why email marketing is so very important for your business.
 Let’s talk about that now.

 1. Email is the #1 communication channel.
-Did you know that at least 99% of consumers check their email on a daily basis?
+Did you know that at least 99% of consumers check their email daily?
 That can’t be said of any other communication channel.

 2. You own your list.
 On any social media platform, your account (along with all your fans and posts) could be suspended or deleted at any time, for any reason, without notice.
 However, you own your email list.
 No one can take those leads away from you.